 However, if you want to revisit an old idea or add a past published observation in your present work, the best practice is to cite the previous work thoroughly to make sure the readers are informed about this.

 To help you better understand what self-plagiarism is, here are a few common examples:

 Standard self-plagiarism practices by students:

 • Submitting a paper you have already presented in another class.

 • Copying paragraphs or sections from your past submissions into a new paper.

-• Reusing ideas or data from your bachelor’s dissertation and building on them in your master’s dissertation without properly citing the
+• Reusing ideas or data from your bachelor’s dissertation and building on them in your master’s dissertation without properly citing the original work.

 Standard self-plagiarism practices by academics: